regaw-leinad/homebridge-winix-purifiers/README.md

 * C545
 * C909

+While other models aren't explicitly blocked, they're not yet officially supported and may not work as expected.

 ## Configuration

 Before starting the configuration process, while not required, it's advisable to set up an alternate Winix account